nickbrandt/GitLab/doc/api/notes.md

 ## Rate limits

-To help avoid abuse, you can limit your users to a specific number of `Create` request per minute.
+To help avoid abuse, you can limit your users to a specific number of `Create` requests per minute.
 See [Notes rate limits](../user/admin_area/settings/rate_limit_on_notes_creation.md).

+## Errors

+This API returns a `400 Bad Request` error for malformed queries it cannot interpret.

 ## Issues